yuweizhou3/FeasibilityRecycleObs/README.md

 ## <a name="overview"/> Overview

 This repository contains the code for the experiments in the paper "Finding Feasible Systems for Subjective Constraints Using Recycled Observations".
+We provide the instruction on how to run the codes for Procedure RF, Procedure Recycle, straight-forward procedures.
+We finally include a discussion on how we generate data and perform the testing for the inventory example.